MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-hand-tracking-1.md

 > [!IMPORTANT]
 > Hand meshes are supported in OpenXR only, not in Windows Mixed Reality.

 The hand meshes can be used for various reasons, primarily in debug purposes.
-The recommended way to visualise hand mesh is to use Epic’s XRVisualization plugin together with Microsoft-OpenXR-Unreal.
+The recommended way to visualize hand mesh is to use Epic’s XRVisualization plugin together with Microsoft-OpenXR-Unreal.

-Then in the blueprint editor, you should use “Set Use Hand Mesh” function from Microsoft-OpenXR-Unreal with “Enabled XRVisualization” as a parameter just like the following:
+Then in the blueprint editor, you should use “Set Use Hand Mesh” function from Microsoft-OpenXR-Unreal with “Enabled XRVisualization” as a parameter:

 ![Blueprint of event begin play connected to set use hand mesh function with enabled xrvisualization mode](../images/unreal-hand-tracking-img-05.png)